lunarc/lunarc_docs/docs/batch_system.md

 # Interactive access to compute nodes

-Sometimes it is desirable to have an interactive login to the compute nodes of the cluster.
-Extensive code testing is a typical use case.
+Sometimes it is desirable to have an interactive connection to the compute nodes of the cluster.
+Extensive code testing and debugging is a typical use case.
+Regular production runs, in particular calculations requiring multiple days, are expected to access the compute nodes via the **sbatch** command.

 ## Starting an interactive session

-To start an interactive session you need to use the “interactive” command.
+To start an interactive session you need to use the **interactive** command.
 This will request the required resources from the resource pool for you and start the interactive session once the resources are available.